Sai1926/snake1/README.md

-# snake1
+# snake game
-# it is a snake game programmed in python laqnguage.
+# It is a snake game programmed in python language.